motahar-zaman/campuscom-json-parser/README.md

 How to run this script
 ----------------------

-To install this package first clone this repository.
+To run this package first clone this repository.
 Then step into the directory:

 ```
 cd campuscom-json-parser